Variant2408/MultiThreading/README.md

 2. However, it does NOT release any locks it was holding.
 3. Other threads cannot access synchronized resources held by the sleeping thread.

+**what is thread Starvation?**
+A thread is starved when it’s ready to run but never gets scheduled or keeps getting blocked because other threads keep taking priority.
+⚠️**Common Causes of Starvation:**
+1. **High-priority threads monopolize CPU** Lower-priority threads never get CPU time if higher-priority ones are always runnable.

+2. **Synchronized blocks with unfair locking**
+If locks are not fairly granted (like using synchronized blocks), one thread might never acquire the lock.

+3. **Improper use of thread pools or semaphores** Threads waiting on a limited pool of resources might never get access if others keep hogging them.

+✅ **Solutions to Avoid Starvation:**
+* Use fair locks:
+Java's ReentrantLock has a fairness option:
+* Avoid thread priority abuse:
+Don’t heavily rely on Thread.setPriority().

+* Use modern concurrency utilities:
+Like Executors, Semaphore, CountDownLatch, which are designed to reduce such issues.

+**Thread Executors in Java: The Power of Structured Concurrency 🚀⚙️** Thread Executors are a high-level concurrency framework in Java that provide a powerful abstraction over thread management.
+They simplify the complex task of creating, scheduling, and controlling threads, allowing developers to focus on business logic rather than thread lifecycle management.
+This article explores Thread Executors and their most critical methods for effective concurrent programming.

+‍

  ‍